AdobeDocs/campaign-standard.en/help/automating/using/deduplication.md

 1. If needed, manage the activity's [Transitions](../../automating/using/executing-a-workflow.md#managing-an-activity-s-outbound-transitions) to access the advanced options for the outbound population.
 1. Confirm the configuration of your activity and save your workflow.

-## Example 1: Identifying duplicates before a delivery
+## Example 1: Identifying duplicates before a delivery {#example-identifying-duplicates-before-a-delivery}

 The following example illustrates a deduplication that lets you exclude the duplicates of a target before sending an email.
 This means you avoid sending a communication several times to the same profile.